binfu0728/Brain-imaging/README.md

 ***code***: The formal version of the detection and analysis code

+***- 16/03/23 update***: v3 (with radiality) is uploaded.
+The parameter is only optimized for sycamore brain images.
+Not applicable to other images yet.

 ***- 16/03/23 update***: Update on the code to measure the background per oligomer

 ***- 06/03/23 update***: Update on sycamore camera gain